 The school at Missouri Town 1855 is typical of most rural schools in the region during this time period.
 The school would have been held in a one-room school house built by the Colonel, who also hired the school marm or master to instruct his children.
 Children of other families would be allowed to attend the school if their parents could pay the $8 per school year per child.
 Attendance at the school was not regular.
 If children were needed at home or the parents could not afford to send them to school that term, then they did not attend.
 Usually the classes varied from one student to 12 students at one time.
 Students went to school from sunup to sundown during the winter.
 School did not start until after harvest in October and lasted until spring planting in April.
 School was held everyday but Sunday during the school term.

 The church at Missouri Town 1855 represents a non-denominational church found in most rural areas in the mid-19th Century.
 Different denominates had traveling preachers who went to different towns each Sunday to deliver a sermon.
 The Baptists may have had a preacher one Sunday, while the Methodists or Presbyterians might have a preacher on the next Sunday.
 Sermons were long, some lasting as much as three hours, and no one was allowed to nap during the service.
 Children, however, were allowed to go outside for brief periods.

 On the Eve of Conflict

 Politics was becoming a heated topic in western Missouri in 1855.
 The United States was divided by sectional interests in the Northern industrial states and the Southern agricultural states.
 Slavery was a topic of heated debate in western Missouri, where many people came from a southern background.
 In 1854, the Kansas-Nebraska Act introduced slavery in the new territories to the west of Missouri.
 “Bleeding Kansas,” abolitionists and states’ rights were topics of discussion.
-The relative contentment of rural was soon to give way to the hardships of war, and another chapter in American history was beginning.
+The relative contentment of this rural region was soon to give way to the hardships of war, and another chapter in American history was beginning.